cfusi/nifi-lab/README.md

     [Create a bucket](https://nifi.apache.org/docs/nifi-registry-docs/html/getting-started.html#create-a-bucket)
 - Start the version control for `flow2`: right click on `flow2_pg` and `Version -> Start version control` and specify the following values:
 ![Start version control](images/version_stateless_flow.png)
-- In the UI of NiFi Registry, open the versioned flow and get the flow ID and the bucket ID:
+- In the NiFi Registry UI, open the versioned flow and get the flow ID and the bucket ID:
 ![Registry IDs](images/registry_ids.png)

-- Create the file `flow.json` with the following content using the current values for the bucketId and the flowId:
+- Create the file `flow.json` with the following content using the current values for the registry URL, bucketId and the flowId:
 ```
 {
   "registryUrl": "http://nifi-registry:18080",